Kristina01111000/Drws_site/README.md

 - email works for dr w account
 - older apple products arent getting ssl
 - remove option to pay with credit card
-- set code for current patients
+- set coupn code for current patients
 - fix spacing and color of buttons
 - try to make smiley face bigger, if not add it back onto line
 - add 4 element stor video somewhere in member page